-There are currently 28 schools linking programmes in the network, based in: Birmingham, Blackburn, Bolton, Bradford, Buckinghamshire, Burnley, Bury, Calderdale, Derby, Kent, Kirklees, Leeds, Leicester, London, Luton, Manchester, Newcastle, Nottinghamshire, Oldham, Pendle, Peterborough, Rochdale, Rotherham, Sheffield, Stockport, Tower Hamlets, Walsall and Waltham Forest.
+There are currently 29 schools linking programmes in the network, based in: Birmingham, Blackburn, Bolton, Bradford, Bristol, Buckinghamshire, Burnley, Bury, Calderdale, Derby, Kent, Kirklees, Leeds, Leicester, London, Luton, Manchester, Newcastle, Nottinghamshire, Oldham, Pendle, Peterborough, Rochdale, Rotherham, Sheffield, Stockport, Tower Hamlets, Walsall and Waltham Forest.

 We work with all kinds of schools including primary, secondary and special schools; ranging from local authority, community independent, free schools and academies.
 Links are formed with non-denominational schools and all kinds of faith schools.

-In the last academic year, across the 28 programmes, over 1,063 classes and over 30,000 children and young people are linking this academic year.
-In each local area connected in our network there is a local facilitator and if you are interested in finding a link please contact us or Contact your nearest local programme to express interest.
+In the last academic year, across 28 programmes, over 1,063 classes and over 30,000 children and young people were linked.
+In each local area connected in our network there is a local facilitator, if you are interested in finding a link, please contact us or Contact your nearest local programme to express interest.

 Our vision for Schools Linking 2020-2021 includes:

 - Building a sense of togetherness with other children;

 - Creating shared learning adventures from within the classroom;

 - Helping children recognise their feelings, promoting recovery and developing trust, empathy, awareness and respect for others;